taotliu/resources/index.md

 - Most productive [shortcuts](http://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1218429)
 - Close a buffer:  `:BW`
 - Initiate the (insert) VISUAL model:  `ctrl+o, v`.
-- Use ``0` to go to the last edited file position.
-Last file means no need to open the file.
+- Open at the last edited file position.

+  >	'0; no need to open the file.

+  >

 ---